 When replacing a roof, many homeowners opt to replace their gutters, and either 'cap' or replace their soffit and fascia at the same time.
+Vinyl siding replacement projects are also popular at this time, in order to completely upgrade the look and feel of the home!
 The main benefit for bundling these projects is that doing so guarantees that the entire roof line is water tight.

 Since your roof, gutters, soffit, and fascia all work together to protect the top of your home, replacing all of them at the same time guarantees it'll be the last project of this type you have to do for 20+ years.

 Collectively known as "trim", soffit and fascia have a few similarities and differences.

 - Both sit below the roof line (and below your gutters, if you have them).